-Our loan and lease credit related accounting policies are presented in Note 6 in our 2021 Form 10-K.
+Our loan and lease credit related accounting policies are presented in Note 6 in our 2021 Form 10-K and Note 5 in our Form 10-Q for the period ended March 31, 2022.

 Our investment securities portfolio includes U.S. Treasury and agency securities, agency mortgage-backed securities, non-agency mortgage-backed securities and asset-backed securities.
 The most important element management relies on when assessing credit risk for U.S. Treasury and agency securities and agency mortgage-backed securities is the guarantee of the Federal Government or one of its agencies.
 When applicable, we consider geography as a factor when managing our investments in securities issued by state and political subdivisions.
 We assess the credit risk for non-agency mortgage-backed securities and asset-backed securities based on senior to subordinated credit support levels and an analysis of the bond's underlying collateral characteristics.
 As a secondary measure, the non-agency mortgage-backed securities consider ratings by NRSRO, but not solely relied upon, to determine the creditworthiness of the issuance.